-2) Make sure the Portrait image is selected.
-If your images are in the tabbed layout then make sure you click the File tab for the Portrait picture.

-- 3) The tabbed view allows us to switch between open pictures while viewing one at a time.
-Since we'll be working with more than one picture here it can be useful to have them both showing.
-From the Window menu select Arrange.
-Then select one of the options that allows for viewing more than one image at a time such as Tile or Float All in Windows.
-In the following exampled the Tile option has been used. - 4) Display the channels Panel.
-Your saved selection should be at the bottom of the channels list (if it's not then bad news you'll have to select it all over again). - 5) Hold down [Ctrl] and click on the Outline channel to quickly activate the selection.
+- 2) Make sure the Portrait image is selected and display the channels palette.
+Your saved selection should be at the bottom of the channels list (if it's not then bad news you'll have to select it all over again). - 3) Hold down [Ctrl] and click on the Outline channel to quickly activate the selection. - 4) Hold down [Ctrl] to temporarily activate the move tool since we will be moving (copying actually) the selected area to the park image.

-- Tip You can also hold down control and click a layer in the Layers Panel to make a selection based on the content of that layer. - Hold down [Ctrl] to temporarily activate the move tool since we will be moving (copying actually) the selected area to the park image. - With the move tool still selected drag the selection to the other image (You can hold down [Shift] as well if you want the selection to be placed in the middle of the other image, but we're going to move it around once it's there anyway so it's not so important).

-© Steve O'Neil 2017

-- 8) Once the selection is copied, you can close the Portrait image since it's no longer needed. - 9) The boy will now be a new layer in the Park image.
-Rename the new layer as Boy (If you still have the Channels Panel showing you will need to switch to the Layers Panel). - 10) Press [Ctrl] [T] to activate Free Transform.
-Move and resize the boy so that the size and positioning are similar to the example below When you are re-sizing make sure you are dragging a corner and holding down [Shift] so the height and width stay in proportion.
+- 6) Once the selection is copied, you can close the Portrait image since it's no longer needed. - 7) The boy will now be a new layer in the Park image.
+Rename the new layer as Boy.

+8) Press [Ctrl] [T] to activate Free Transform.
+Move and resize the boy so that the size and positioning are similar to the example below.
 Press [Enter] when your size and positioning are about right.

-- 11) If your original selection was a bit rough, you may have extra bits around the boy that don't belong.
-Now is a good time to apply a layer mask and then use an appropriate brush to neaten up the edges. - 12) Save the image as Park.psd.
+- 9) If your original selection was a bit rough, you may have extra bits around the boy that don't belong.
+Now is a good time to apply a layer mask and then use an appropriate brush to neaten up the edges. - 10) Save the image as Park.psd.